 Research participants should be informed that information collected allows W&M to meet government reporting obligations and precautions are in place to keep their information secure.
 Participants may be given the opportunity to participate without receiving payment if they do not wish to provide identifying information.
-All research participants receiving compensation are required to complete a university Research Participant Receipt Form (RPRF).
+In order for a research participant to receive compensation one of the following forms should be completed:

 Direct Payments by Cash